-- Being subject to any police investigation / enquiry, arrest, ban, charge, caution, reprimand, warning, fine, or pending prosecution, or criminal conviction which may affect or is likely to affect the suitability of the Employee to undertake their job role or work with children/young people or within a School setting.
-This includes any actions committed overseas which would be subject to a police investigation or formal action if such actions had been committed in any part of the United Kingdom - Actions outside of the workplace that could be so serious as to fundamentally breach the trust and confidence placed in the Employee - Bringing the School or profession or the Employee's own reputation into disrepute, including failure to observe reasonable standards of ethics and behaviour (or appropriate professional standards) within and outside work, or failure to have proper and professional regard for the ethos, policies and practices of the School - Breach of confidentiality including sharing personal / sensitive information or disclosing operational / employment / pupil matters to members of the public - Inappropriate comments made on any social networking site such as Twitter, Facebook or YouTube or in the public domain - Please also refer additionally to Conduct giving rise to a child protection issue.
+- Being subject to any Police Investigation / enquiry, arrest, ban, charge, caution, reprimand, warning, fine, or pending prosecution, or criminal conviction which may affect or is likely to affect the suitability of the Employee to undertake their job role or work with children/young people or within a School setting.
+This includes any actions committed overseas which would be subject to a Police Investigation or formal action if such actions had been committed in any part of the United Kingdom - Actions outside of the workplace that could be so serious as to fundamentally breach the trust and confidence placed in the Employee - Bringing the School or profession or the Employee's own reputation into disrepute, including failure to observe reasonable standards of ethics and behaviour (or appropriate professional standards) within and outside work, or failure to have proper and professional regard for the ethos, policies and practices of the School - Inappropriate comments made on any social networking site such as 'X' (formerly Twitter), Facebook or YouTube or in the public domain - Please also refer additionally to Conduct giving rise to a child protection issue.